DaewoongLime/PPDS_assignment2/README.md

 # Technical Feasibility Study

 1. We analyzed our website's structure.
 2. Times left until a launch are loaded in dynamically through JS so we added a delay when it came to scraping them off of the detailed view pages.
+Otherwise our approach should work fine.
+We'll also be targeting the outermost div and then dealing with its internal contents since the structure of the exact fields sometimes changes.
 3. The challenge matrix is listed below

 | Challenge                 | Difficulty (1–5) | Solution Strategy                                                              |